-Bloom was born in Canterbury, England.
-He joined the National Youth Theatre in London and earned a scholarship to train with the British American Drama Academy.
-Having completed his scholarship, Bloom made his feature film debut in Wilde, starring Stephen Fry and Jude Law.
-He was next accepted to London’s Guildhall School of Music and Drama, where he performed in many staged productions, including Peer Gynt and Twelfth Night.
-Upon graduation, a then-unknown Bloom was cast in The Lord of the Rings, the film that would ultimately launch his career.
+ORLANDO BLOOM was born in Canterbury, England and trained at the National Youth Theatre in London.
+He later earned a scholarship to study with the British American Drama Academy.
+Having completed his scholarship, Bloom made his feature film debut in WILDE, starring Stephen Fry and Jude Law.

-Having fortuitously worked with Ridley Scott on Blackhawk Down, Bloom went on to star in Scott’s Kingdom of Heaven, written by William Monahan for 20th Century Fox.
-Bloom followed the epic Crusades film with his first contemporary American role opposite Kirsten Dunst in Cameron Crowe’s autobiographical ELIZABETHTOWN, produced by Crowe and Tom Cruise for Paramount Pictures.
+Orlando then worked with Ridley Scott on BLACKHAWK DOWN and went on to star in Scott’s KINGDOM OF HEAVEN for 20th Century Fox.
+Bloom followed the epic Crusades film with his first contemporary American role starring opposite Kirsten Dunst in Cameron Crowe’s autobiographical ELIZABETHTOWN, produced by Crowe and Tom Cruise for Paramount Pictures.

-In the wake of those blockbusters, Bloom made his debut on London's West End in a revival of David Storey's 1969 drama In Celebration.
-Produced by Sonia Friedman and directed by Anna Mackmin, the production and Bloom were well received by both critics and audiences.
+In the wake of those blockbusters, Bloom made his debut on London's West End in a revival of David Storey's 1969 drama, IN CELEBRATION.
+Produced by Sonia Friedman and directed by Anna Mackmin, the production and Bloom were well-received by both critics and audiences alike.